-How do you create a safe memorial service in these trying times?
-Here’s what you need to know about virtual funerals and how to plan a meaningful online memorial when everyone can’t gather together.
+How do you create an online memorial service in these trying times?
+Here’s what you need to know about virtual funerals and how to plan a meaningful memorial when everyone can’t gather together.

 Funerals are no longer held only in the traditional way.
-After all, 2020 hit everyone in some way.
+After all, 2020 hit everyone, including the funeral industry.
 Suddenly, everyone knew what Zoom was and how to use it.
 Businesses, organizations, families, and friends have all adapted.
 Funeral homes are among the many industries that have had to “rethink” business as usual.

 In the funeral industry, we are calling it the “together alone” funeral.